Jamaal Williams: College career

-2016 season

-Williams started his final collegiate season with 163 rushing yards against Arizona.
+Williams started his final collegiate season in 2016 with 163 rushing yards against Arizona.
 On September 24, against West Virginia, he had 169 rushing yards and two rushing touchdowns.
 On September 30, he rushed for a school-record 286 yards and five touchdowns on 29 carries during a 55–53 win over Toledo.
 In the next game, against Michigan State, he had 163 rushing yards and two rushing touchdowns.
 In his final college game, he was named the MVP of the 2016 Poinsettia Bowl after rushing for 210 yards and a touchdown against Wyoming.
-That red-shirt senior season, he had 1,375 yards on 234 carries for 12 touchdowns, leading the independent conference in all three categories.
+That red-shirt senior season, he had 1,375 yards on 234 carries for 12 touchdowns.
 During his career, he rushed for a school-record 3,901 yards on 726 carries with 35 touchdowns.